ArushDeep/hit-gub/REDme.md

-This directory hitGub is made with the main intention to understand and study the workings of git and gitHub change lmao change again asdas
+This directory hitGub is made with the main intention to understand and study the workings of git git commands:- init, add, commit we also see branching

-mikeTyson aint ironmike no more
+I am yet to learn about gitHub